Flatfeet Specialist

 3. We may prescribe anti-inflammatory drugs, like ibuprofen or naproxen, to reduce pain and swelling.

-4. We recommend supportive shoes best for flatfeet, such as motion control or stability shoes, to provide better arch support and comfort.
+4. We recommend supportive shoes for flat feet, such as motion control or stability shoes, to provide better arch support and comfort.

-Our specialists and podiatrists will create a personalized treatment plan to help you find relief and improve your foot health.
+Our flatfeet specialists Mesa will create a personalized treatment plan for you to find relief and improve your foot health.

 Flatfeet Surgery

-In severe cases, surgery might be necessary.
-At Foot & Ankle Specialty Centers, we will determine the best surgical method based on your specific condition.
+In severe cases, surgery might be necessary to correct your condition.
+At Foot & Ankle Specialty Centers, our flatfeet specialist Gilbert, will determine the best surgical method based on your specific condition.
 Here are some of the surgical options we offer:

 • Tendon Transfers: We may transfer a tendon from one part of your foot to another to help support the arch.
 For example, transferring the posterior tibial tendon to improve arch stability.